Unity-Technologies/SyntheticHomes/README.md

 * Camera position and properties

 ## How to use the 100k dataset
 We built a dataset of 100k home interior images and annotations in SOLO format.
-It is hosted at https://drive.google.com/drive/folders/1c9Mh-U9m2temWt6nINGtat_SjdfdjfEo.
 A 500 image sample dataset can be found in the links just below.
 Due to storage limits on google drives, the 1.1TB sample dataset has been split across two drive.
 [here](https://drive.google.com/drive/folders/1c9Mh-U9m2temWt6nINGtat_SjdfdjfEo).
 Contains the zip of 500 home interiors.
 [and here](https://drive.google.com/drive/folders/0AFpBfeYwK9X5Uk9PVA).
 Contains unity-cv-dataset-customer-examples.